Cate Crutcher Cate Crutcher

 Study finds wearable, DuoTherm, cuts opioid prescribing for low back pain

-ATLANTA, GA — July 10, 2025 — A landmark randomized controlled trial funded by the National Institutes of Health found that a multimodal mechanical stimulation (M-Stim®) device, DuoTherm™, prevented new opioid prescribing and reduced opioid use in patients seeking treatment for moderate-to-severe low back pain.
+A landmark randomized controlled trial funded by the National Institutes of Health found that a multimodal mechanical stimulation (M-Stim®) device, DuoTherm™, prevented new opioid prescribing and reduced opioid use in patients seeking treatment for moderate-to-severe low back pain.
 The peer-reviewed paper marks a pivotal moment in the fight against the opioid epidemic.

 “Pain is overwhelming.
 Studies show combining temperature, pressure, and vibration improves coping and reduces pain.
 We also included frequencies shown to improve movement and blood flow, aiming to not only improve self-efficacy but also recovery,” noted Dr. Amy Baxter, lead investigator and CEO of Harmonic Scientific LLC.